 As leaders in the industry, you know the importance of focusing on the worker for effective management.
 But do you know how to implement new training methods successfully?
 By using the principles of change management, you can, in fact, execute new training strategies more effectively in your facility.

 About Change Management

 The discipline of change management is to prepare and support workers (and all levels of management) to adopt change.
 “Change” may encompass launching a new production line, management reorgs, or implementing new training methods.

 Regardless of the model you follow, change management can easily be broken into three phases: preparing for change, managing change, and reinforcing the change.
 How you engage your workers to adopt change in these phases can make all the difference in the world.

 Preparing for change

 Adults, by nature, are hesitant to adopt change.
 For this reason, it is vital to prepare your workers that change is on the horizon.
 When you support your employees properly during change, amazing things can happen.
 Apply a “participatory approach” to management by including your workers on the change management team.
-Including and involving blue-collar employees in the creation of new training methods subsequently increases worker motivation, buy-in, and engagement.
+Including and involving warehouse employees in the creation of new training methods subsequently increases worker motivation, buy-in, and engagement.